mweyrich28/vimwiki_utils/README.md

 # vimwikiUtils
 > [!NOTE]
-> This is a work in progress.
+> This is a work in progress and my first time impelenting a plugin for nvim.

 ## Introduction
 This plugin is an extension for [VimWiki](https://github.com/vimwiki/vimwiki), trying to add to its many